-MINUTES OF MEETING-MAY 6, 2021
+DRAFT MEETING MINUTES - MAY 6, 2021

 The District of Columbia Board of Ethics and Government Accountability held a meeting on May 6, 2021 at 12:00 p.m.
 The meeting was held remotely via WebEx.
 The Board's Chairperson Norma Hutcheson participated as well as Board Members Charles Nottingham, Felice Smith, Darrin Sobin, and Melissa Tucker.
+These draft minutes must be approved by the Board.
+Full meeting minutes will be posted after the next Board meeting.
 Questions about the meeting may be directed to bega@dc.gov.